-Greg Allen is the managing director and accountable officer for CfWI.
-Greg’s background is in economics, operations and HR/OD and his experience includes eleven years as an executive director in the NHS and ten years in the private sector.
-He is an expert in human resource management and health workforce planning & development.
-Greg is a Chartered Fellow of the CIPD and he is also passionate about stakeholder engagement, service delivery and working in partnership.
+Greg Allen is the managing director for CfWI.
+His career includes executive roles in NHS commissioning, provision and policy – as well as a decade in the private sector.
+Greg’s background is in economics and operations and he is an expert in HR, OD and health workforce planning & development.
+He is a Chartered Fellow of the CIPD and he is passionate about service delivery and working in partnership.
 Greg has held a number of national NHS responsibilities including employer-side chair of the NHS Staff Council (pay negotiation) and member of the Social Partnership Forum.
-Currently, he is a member of the NHS Employers Policy Board and also a member of the Department of Health’s Health & Care Partnership, which was launched in April 2014.
-Follow Greg on Twitter @GregAllenUK
+Currently, he is a member of the NHS Employers Policy Board and also a member of the Department of Health’s Health & Care Partnership.
+He is an alumni of the NHS Top Leaders Programme.
+Follow Greg on Twitter @GregAllenUK.

 Mark Garvey is responsible for contracts and finance.
 Mark is a fully qualified and experienced programme manager, and has managed a number of large and complex programmes.
 He has experience and specialisms in a number of fields, such as programme management, procurement and service review.
 He has a broad knowledge of all areas of local government service delivery, from planning to benefits to education and social care.